 At the campus-level, aggregated data can help identify gaps in core Tier 1 instruction that may need to be addressed through training or purchasing new resources.
 The same can be true of aggregated grade-level data to a certain extent.

-At the classroom-level, universal screening starts the discussion about students who may be struggling or could begin to struggle if supports aren't provided.
-Low scores on the universal screener can be considered a red flag, indicating that it would be beneficial to look more closely at the student's skills and progress.
+At the classroom-level, universal screening starts the discussion about students who may be struggling or could begin to struggle if supports aren’t provided.
+Low scores on the universal screener are a red flag.
+They indicate that it would be beneficial to look more closely at the student’s skills and progress.

 Universal screening vs. diagnostic assessment